Irish grid reference system

 The Irish grid reference system is a system of geographic grid references used for paper mapping in Ireland (both Northern Ireland and the Republic of Ireland).
+Any location in Ireland can be described in terms of its distance from the origin (0, 0), which lies off the southwest coast.
 The Irish grid partially overlaps the British grid, and uses a similar co-ordinate system but with a meridian more suited to its westerly location.

 Usage

 In general, neither Ireland nor Great Britain uses latitude or longitude in describing internal geographic locations.
 Instead grid reference systems are used for mapping.

 The national grid referencing system was devised by the Ordnance Survey, and is heavily used in their survey data, and in maps (whether published by the Ordnance Survey of Ireland, the Ordnance Survey of Northern Ireland or commercial map producers) based on those surveys.
 Additionally grid references are commonly quoted in other publications and data sources, such as guide books or government planning documents.